Did You Know This about Headley?

 Some notable differences between church and civil parish boundaries in Headley are as follows: Lindford, Frensham Pond Hotel, and the strip of land along Grayshott Road where the 'natural' burial site will be, are in the church parish of Headley, but not in the civil parish.
 Trottsford Farm and the old New Inn at Sleaford, and an area bordered by Gentles Lane and Hurland Lane are in the civil parish of Headley but not in the church parish.

 The Ordnance Survey holds details of civil parish boundaries, but not of church parish boundaries.
+More on the Parish boundaries can be found here.

 The father of Sir Richard Branson was born in Wishanger in March 1918.